 Designed to meet the needs of individuals or groups of teachers who wish to develop or continue the study of some problem.
 May be repeated with new content.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
-Maximum credit of six units of 596 applicable to a bachelor's degree.
-Credit for 596 and 696 applicable to a master's degree with approval of the graduate adviser.
+Maximum credit of six units of 596 applicable to a bachelor's degree with approval of the graduate adviser.